-Testing data includes all tests performed and completed at NC State Student Health Services since March 13, 2020, and does not include tests performed at local testing centers.
-Surveillance programs include asymptomatic students, faculty and staff who are tested as part of ongoing programs at NC State.
+Testing data includes all tests performed and completed by NC State Student Health Services since Jan.
+1, 2021 and does not include tests performed at local testing centers.
+For more information on our testing protocols, please click here.

 Self-reported data includes reports made by students, faculty, staff and subcontractors who have either been in close contact with someone who has tested positive or who have received a positive or presumed positive test result from a health care provider.
 For the purposes of this website, NC State began tracking self-reported cases on Aug.
 10, 2020 (the first day of the fall semester).

 Quarantine and Isolation

 NC State Student Health Services and Wake County Human Services may place individuals in quarantine or isolation upon notification of a positive test result or if an individual has been in contact with someone who is positive or presumed positive.
 Students who receive a positive test result and who do not live in on-campus housing are required to isolate or quarantine in place, or to travel to their home residence, but they must remain in quarantine or isolation until released by Student Health Services.
 While under quarantine, individuals are not allowed to leave their living space except for health care or a medical emergency.

 In line with recommendations from the UNC System, NC State has identified buildings on campus to serve as quarantine and isolation spaces for students currently living in on-campus housing.
 Students are placed in and released from quarantine and isolation housing at the direction of NC State Student Health Services as part of its contact tracing program.